jillhoffman/Day3_Homework/M3/README.md

     cd Day3_Homework/M3

 ### Input/Output Files

-All input files for gene_scoring.py and scores_vis.py and in the input_files folder.
+All input files for gene_scoring.py and some for scores_vis.py are in the input_files folder.
 For gene_scoring.py the required files are:

 **input.gmt.txt:** All FA genes sorted by loci
 **FA_subnetworks.json:** 5,000 random subnetworks of FA genes with 1 gene per loci
 **M3_Input.txt:** All FA gene connections

 For scores_vis.py the additional files created from the gene_scoring.py are required and present in the output_file folder:

 **FA_loci.json:** Dictionary of each FA loci and the genes in the loci
 **gene_scores.json:** Dictionary of each gene and its score